neulab/tranx-study/README.md

 ## Instructions
 The goal of the user study is to understand how a code generation and retrieval plugin in IDE could affect the development.

-We provision Linux desktop with PyCharm IDE, required Python environment for all the tasks and a Google Chrome browser installed.
+We provision Linux desktop with PyCharm IDE, required Python environment for all the tasks and a Firefox browser installed.

 Note that the plugin will be available for you to use only on part of your assigned tasks for controlled study.
 The plugin is not perfect, so try to use the plugin when you have a question, but feel free to use the web browser if the plugin is not helpful.